 The 2019 Fantasia Film Festival audience had no idea what was in store for them when they sat down to see Jordan Graham’s chilling, psychological horror Sator.
-The films follows a man who lives in a cabin, isolated from the world who has come to discover the stories his Grandmother used to tell about an otherworldly spirit may more true than he had once believed.
-Graham has more credits on Sator than you could imagine, including writing, directing, cinematography, and editing.
+The film follows a man who lives in a cabin, isolated from the world who has come to discover the stories his grandmother used to tell about an otherworldly spirit may be more true than he had once believed.
+Graham has more credits on Sator than you could imagine including writing, directing, cinematography, and editing.
 There doesn’t seem to be a single aspect of the film that Graham didn’t have his hands on, which is no doubt why the film has taken roughly 5 years to finish.
-Personal projects require more attention and can sometimes be harder to release those films out into world, but it’s impossible to deny the power of that patience when you see it onscreen.
+Personal projects require more attention and can sometimes be harder to release out into the world, but it’s impossible to deny the power of that patience when you see it on screen.

-Sator is written and directed by Jordan Graham.
-The film stars Gabe Nicholson, Michael Daniel, and June Peterson as the grandmother in communication with a spirit that has loomed large of the entire family for three generations.
+Sator also stars a very limited, comprised mostly of Gabe Nicholson, Michael Daniel, and June Peterson as the grandmother in communication with a spirit that has loomed large of the entire family for three generations.

 “…deeply haunting and as unnerving as the worst nightmare you ever lived through”

-Jordan Graham’s Sator, not unlike other films the MumbleGore arena is a deeply personal film that not only borrows from the real-life darkness of his own family, but extrapolates the fears they all lived with for so many years, while also blending in home video footage that adds an eerie, tangible quality to the horror at the core of Sator.
-The film is a nightmare that lures you deeper and deeper into its dark recesses.
+Jordan Graham’s Sator (not unlike other films the MumbleGore arena) is a deeply personal film that not only borrows from the real-life darkness of his own family but also blends in home video footage that adds an eerie, tangible quality to the horror at the core of the story.
+The film is a nightmare that lures you deeper and deeper into it’s dark recesses.
 And while some viewers may come away wishing the film did “more”, what it does it does really, really well.
 Whether you’re aware going into Sator just how personal of a story the film is, you feel immediately that you are witnessing a horror built on a person’s own experiences.
 The fear in Sator is primal, and just like cattle somehow understanding that the room beyond the steel slaughterhouse door will dead to certain death, the hairs on the back of your neck know before you do that this is not a safe place.